mdklatt/clion-docker-user/README.rst

 .. code:: console

-  fixuid: TRUE
-  HOME: /home/clion
-  whoami: clion
   UID: <host UID>
   GID: <host GID>
+  fixuid: TRUE
+  user: clion
+  $HOME: /home/clion

 The UID and GID should match the host user values.
 For macOS, this is typically ``501`` and ``20`` respectively.